Skip to main content

 Employees can't claim for unfair dismissal unless they've been working at the company for more than two years.

-However, employees can claim for discrimination if they believe they've been sacked due to their race, age, sex or other factors.
-Check out this more complete list of exceptions to the two years' service rule.
+However, employees can claim discrimination if they believe they've been sacked due to their race, age, sex or other factors.

 Employees might also be able to claim for wrongful dismissal, which is usually where an employer fails to give the correct amount of statutory or contractual notice.